coditory/sherlock-distributed-lock/readme.md

 - migration change sets are applied in order
 - migration change set must be run only once per all migrations
 - migration process stops when first change set fails

+Migration mechanism is in experimental phase.
+It is available only in via sherlock-sync API.

 ## Problems of distributed locking